New Mexico Office of Border Health

 Graphics & Media Designer/Webmaster

-Andre Walker is a native border resident originally from Chaparral, New Mexico and now lives in Las Cruces.
-She is the Graphics and Media Designer for the Office of Border Health.
+Andre Walker is the Graphics and Media Designer for the Office of Border Health.
+She is a native border resident originally from Chaparral, New Mexico and now lives in Las Cruces.
 Andre is responsible for maintaining the websites of the Office of Border Health and NM Outreach Office, designing and developing graphic media for health promotion and outreach, and preparing graphic and educational content for meetings, conferences, workshops, and specialized training and instructional uses.
 Prior to working at the OBH, she led a team of 5 designers in the production of 8 publications, and as such, was responsible for training, supervising and providing creative direction for graphic designers/creative leads at Mountain Dreams Publishing.
 Andre has an Associate’s Degree in Digital Graphics Technology from NMSU Dona Ana Branch Community College and has been working in the graphic design field for over 10 years.

 phone: (575) 528-5153